Meet Rachel! The Mom Behind Little Rock Moms Network

 Name one thing you want your kids to look back on and remember about their childhood and you as their mom.

 I want them to always know that I was and am there for them no matter what.
 I want to be the mom that shows up to all the things, cheers the loudest, and has a shoulder to cry on and an ear to listen.

 What are your future plans and goals?

-Well in the short term I’m shooting towards getting my son’s room transitioned into a toddler room and completing potty training.
+Well in the short term I’m working on implementing a “getting things done” method to help my time management in balancing everything I want to and actually getting it done.
 Long term I’m really looking forward to growing our momma community here in Little Rock and making great connections with more parents in the city.

 That’s me in a nutshell!
 But if you want to know more, drop a comment and I’d love to connect with you!